-Venezuela opposition leader enters congress amid standoff
+Venezuela opposition leader takes new oath amidst standoff

 Guaidó has served as president of the National Assembly for the last year and used it as his platform to gain international recognition.
 He was expected to be re-elected as the legislature’s leader Sunday but was blocked along with several other lawmakers from entering congress.

 Former opposition ally Luis Parra declared himself the National Assembly’s leader, claiming to have won the votes of 81 lawmakers.

-The opposition refutes that tally and says 100 lawmakers, a majority, voted for Guaidó in a legislative session held later at a Venezuelan newspaper.
+The opposition refutes that tally and says 100 lawmakers, a majority, voted for Guaidó in a legislative session held at a Venezuelan newspaper.

+Parra and his allies entered the National Assembly Tuesday ahead of Guaidó and began a session slated to discuss Venezuela’s gas shortages, among other woes.
+But they left as opposition lawmakers forced their way through several barricades of national guardsmen wearing helmets and carrying shields.

+“We want to regain Venezuela, damn it!”
+Guaidó said as he and dozens of lawmakers pushed their way onto the legislative grounds.